Widener Communication Studies Students Win First Round of International Video Competition

 The video was edited using both Adobe Premiere and Google Earth Studio, a brand new software to the video production industry.
 In a project that took just under four weeks, Dunbar and Cooper were able to capture the heritage of the city of Philadelphia in an entirely new way.

-“Seeing Widener students ambitiously utilize cutting-edge technology to such success is very exciting to me as a professor,” Scepanksy said.
+“Seeing Widener students ambitiously utilize cutting-edge technology to such success is very exciting to me as a professor,” Scepansky said.

 Both students and their professor considered themselves well-acquainted with Philadelphia’s heritage before filming.